spacetj/production-readiness/01-stability-reliability/README.md

 make build.ko
 ```

-The command install `ko` and uses KO to create and push docker image to gcr registry.
+The command installs `ko` and uses `ko` to create and push docker image to gcr registry.

 ---